Terms of funding: Skills and Training fund

 3.9 You will have agreements with third parties equivalent to these IPR provisions and will provide us with copies upon request.

 3.10 We own all the new creative content in the outputs/ outcomes and may share this across the industry.

-4.2 We may at anytime throughout the duration of the Project request demonstration as to how Funds have been utilised by the submission of evidence aligned to the approved application content or by completing such other documents as We may require.
+4.2 We may at any time throughout the duration of the Project request demonstration as to how Funds have been utilised by the submission of evidence aligned to the approved application content or by completing such other documents as we may require.
 Such documentation shall be returned to us within 10 working days of any such request.